ddddarby/ddddarby.github.io/projects/sponsors-onboarding.md

 ### Phase two: remove bottlenecks
 In the next round of proposals I had an ambitious goal to remove as many steps as possible.
 We were asking users to hunt for requirements in a multi-page dashboard, and tasks like creating multiple tier options and pricing those tiers were unnecessarily confusing and were preventing users from publishing their pages.
-The vision was that after spending 10 minutes filling out one form, someone could start receiving funding through GitHub Sponsors instantly.
+I wanted to live in a world where after spending 10 minutes filling out a single form, someone could start receiving funding through GitHub Sponsors almost immediately after passing an automatic review.

 <div><a href="../../assets/img/projects/sponsors-oboarding/Phase 2.jpg" target="_blank"><img src="../../assets/img/projects/sponsors-oboarding/Phase 2.jpg" alt="In this screenshot is a flowchart of the different states required if sponsors were to adopt a one page submission"></a></div>